samuelwjlee/dev-setup/README.md

 # Dandelion
-A CLI to manage and seed one's setup in any machine with a single command.
+A CLI to manage and apply personal setup files in any machine with a single command.

 # How
 1. Update setup files in this repo as you prefer.